Zaldee69/test-atask/README.md

   7. Updates the `users` state with the search results.
   8. Updates the `searchedUsername` variable.
   9. Sets `isLoading` back to `false`.

+#### `fetchRepos`

+- **Description**: This function is responsible for fetching user repositories from the GitHub API.
+It only fetches repositories if the user entry is expanded and if the repositories haven't been fetched before.